 Orphanet was established in France by the INSERM (French National Institute for Health and Medical Research) at the instigation of the French Ministry of Health in 1997.
-This initiative became a European endeavour from 2000, supported by grants from the European Commission: Orphanet has gradually grown to a network of 40 countries in 2019, 41 in 2020, and 42 in 2021 within Europe and across the globe.
+This initiative became a European endeavour from 2000, supported by grants from the European Commission: Orphanet has gradually grown to a network of 42 countries in 2022 within Europe and across the globe.